Xu Yichen: Career

 Xu Yichen is from Changsha, Hunan Province.
 On September 18, 2016, he won the 2016 National Amateur Snooker Masters.
 He also won a wildcard into the 2016 Shanghai Masters.
 At the Shanghai Masters, also in September 2016, he was on the receiving end of a maximum 147 break as he lost 5-0 to Stephen Maguire.

 At the Asia Oceania Q School in May 2025 he defeated Thanawat Tirapongpaiboon of Thailand 4-3 and Pakistan's Babar Masih to win a two-year card on the World Snooker Tour.
 His final round win over Masih was described as dramatic, and was only secured on the final black in the deciding frame.
 His eligibility is from the 2025-26 snooker season.

 2025–26 season

 He was drawn in the round-robin stage of the 2025 Championship League against Matthew Stevens, Ryan Day and compatriot Lan Yuhao.
 He reached the last-64 of the 2025 Xi'an Grand Prix in September 2025, with a 5-4 win over Jack Lisowski, recovering a 4-1 deficit.
+In April, he recorded a 10-4 win over Stuart Carrington in the first round of qualifying for the 2026 World Snooker Championship.